1885 Shoeburyness artillery accident: The injuries

 Gunner Allen was killed instantly having his right leg blown away and was all but decapitated, a piece of the shell striking him in the neck and nearly severing his head.
 Colonel Fox-Strangeways had one foot blown off and his leg shattered; Colonel Lyon had both legs blown off just below the thigh; Captain Goold-Adams had both legs blown off and his face mutilated; and Sergeant-Major Daykin had one leg blown off from the thigh; Gunner Underwood had his leg blown off, and another gunner was wounded severely.
 Mr. Rance was severely wounded in the leg, while Mr. Lowe, assistant manager of the Woolwich laboratory and others had narrow escapes.

 Captain Goold-Adams and Sergeant Major Daykin both succumbed to their injuries.
 Colonel Fox-Strangways and Colonel Lyon had both legs amputated above the knee.
-However both succumbed from exhaustion and died next day.
+However both succumbed from exhaustion and died the next day.
 Gunner Underwood also succumbed to his injuries.